 We began by running mixed instrument tunes classes.
 The emphasis has always been on playing together and learning tunes by ear wherever possible to get straight to the music and the results are great.
 The tunes class have now completed four terms together and sound brilliant, plus they all have an ever expanding repertoire of shared tunes which they play with great gusto and conviction.
 It’s also so much more fun than learning all by yourself.

-We’ve also started organising more specialist one off classes in areas such as old time fiddle, Swedish Gammeldansmusik (first ever workshop in the UK!), accompanying tunes in creative ways, Scottish Country Dancing, English step dancing, bones playing and Sea Shanty’s.
-The shanty’s workshop was so popular we’re now home to a resident shanty choir (taught by Pete Truin).
+We’ve also started organising more specialist one off classes in areas such as old time fiddle, Swedish Gammeldansmusik (first ever workshop in the UK!), accompanying tunes in creative ways, Scottish Country Dancing, English step dancing, bones playing and Sea Shanties.
+The sea shanty workshop was so popular we’re now home to a resident shanty choir (taught by Pete Truin).

 In almost all our courses we teach by ear which helps develop musicality and give people the real skills people need to make music together and we’ve had great results.